hyosung11/Launch-School/Courses/journal.md

 ## 20220531 화요일

 12:28 I've taken many days off from studying and am now grinding through the latest versio of my studying guide and practicing code examples in a coderpad sandbox.
 It's hot today and getting hotter.
 I want to go to the gym later and do a maximal strength lower body day.

+13:13 I reviewed all of the object creation patterns of the study guide.
+Ready to go to the gym now.